secworks/chacha/README.md

 ## Status ##
+(2014-03-18)
+- Renamed the repo to chacha.
+We don't need the sw-prefix.

 (2013-12-29)
 - Changed to four parallel QR engines to more than quadruple the performance using 5% more logic.
 The latency is down from  35 cycles to